Zach Whitworth

 I’m from the Umpqua Valley of the Pacific Northwest.
 This is an in-progress space for sharing activities and updates.
 If you want to get in touch, send me an email (1025orchard [at] gmail [dot] com).

+I have a featured article in The Dry River issue 3 (Crybaby Press) on wildfires, electricity, and moral order in California, with emphasis on the 2021 Dixie Fire.
+As part of a presentation at Otis College of Art and Design, I compiled a set of notes on personal websites and the appearance of the Internet.
+My short essay on the problem of claiming authority in relation to knowledge was printed in The Vendor (Onomatopee), describing the basis of my own struggles as an author.
 I wrote a study of ritual architecture and the establishment of modern city centers for PROTOCOLS issue #10: TEMPLE (eds.
 Lauren Levy & Ben Ratskoff eds).
 My essay on Emily Ensminger’s utopian project Housepitality (2012–2020) was published in The Feral Fabric Journal volume 05: Labor (eds.
 Paulina Berczynski & Amanda Walters).
 Another piece of prose on language and war appeared in Plates issue 04: Craft (ed.
 Casey Carsel).
-A short critique of alternative museums, with focus on the New Museum, was published by COPY.
-I completed a Certificate in Philosophy, Art & Critical Thought at the European Graduate School.
-My old textwork “Messages to a Former Love” was printed in the Summer21 issue of Soft.
-A rare fiction piece of mine was published in the third issue of Grits.
-My contribution to the publication You Are Here was on display with Unbound Press in “Mapping Narratives” at the International Print Center New York.
-I was featured at Printed Matter’s Virtual Art Book Fair with the Southland Institute, including a prompt I developed for a program on art museums, authoritarianism, and protest.
-I edited a group video project and wrote an accompanying essay on the minimum wage for the Institute for Conceptual Studies.
 An infrequently ongoing side project is the Authoritarian History Film Index, a spreadsheet of films on authoritarianism and its opposition, all of which are available to watch online for free.
 I continue to grow my “Links” document, a directory of helpful websites for those in orbit of the arts.

 What I’m studying…